 Apricot kernels are sold as health foods or dietary supplements.
 As amygdalin in the kernel is naturally produced by the fruit, the amounts in any particular kernel can be hard to predict or control.
 Levels may vary depending on growing conditions and variety of apricot.

 The Australia New Zealand Food Standard Code states that naturally occurring toxins, including cyanide, should be kept as low as possible.
-To be safe, we recommend people don't eat more than four kernels a day.
-This is in line with advice from other regulatory agencies.
+To be safe, we recommend people don't eat more than three kernels a day.
+This is in line with Food Standards Australia New Zealand (FSANZ).

 Accidental swallowing of an occasional seed or pip is not a concern.
 However, do not make a habit of eating the seeds from these fruits.
 For a young child, swallowing only a few seeds or pits may cause illness and in rare cases can be fatal.